philmander/ant-jstestrunner/README.md

 ```
 ## Fork and run locally ##

-Ant-Jshint is built using Apache Maven.
+Ant-Jstestrunner is built using Apache Maven.

 To run tests against your code run `mvn test`